-Anticipation and Prospection
+Anticipation and Futures Literacy

-About this theme
+About this Theme

 In the world we live in, characterised by increasing levels of volatility, uncertainty, complexity and ambiguity, it is more important than ever that we equip ourselves with strategies for effectively reasoning about the future in order to plan and prepare for futures both anticipated and unanticipated.
-While this is true across many areas of society and government, the challenges of reasoning about the future in relation to cyber security, and the imperative to do so effectively, are further intensified.
-The pace of technological change and its implications, both threats and opportunities, is one of the driving forces behind a VUCA world but is also intrinsic to cyber security in all its aspects.
-Whether it’s assessing the risk of moving proprietary data to the Cloud, considering the potential impact of emerging technology on current industry, or designing automated products fit for how society may use them, it’s critical that cyber security takes the lead in rigorous futures thinking.
+While this is true across all areas of society and government, the challenges of reasoning about the future in relation to cyber security, and the imperative to do so effectively, are further intensified.
+The pace of technological change and its implications for society, bringing both threats and opportunities, is one of the driving forces behind cyber security in all its aspects.
+Whether it’s assessing the risk of moving proprietary data to the Cloud, considering the potential impacts of emerging technology on current and future industry, or designing trusted automated products, it’s critical that cyber security takes the lead in rigorous futures thinking.
 We see Futures Literacy as the practical capability that enables us to do this rigorous thinking, and to use the future to inform action in the present.
 Being ‘futures literate’ means being conscious of and understanding why and how we are using the future.
 By becoming futures literate, as individuals and organisations, we can make more effective decisions to plan and prepare for a range of possible futures in cyber security.